Mohamed-Ahmed-Mohamed-Omar/Task/README.md

-Send monthly or yearly reminder emails, or according to the time and date on which the email is to be sent and se hangfire.
+Send monthly or yearly reminder emails, or according to the time and date on which the email is to be sent and use hangfire.